Agenda

 Research Workshop ‘Mortality, Morbidity, and Medicine: Historical Health and Demography across the Atlantic’ – deadline 30 April 2026

 On 8 June 2026, preceding the PhD Defence by Posthumus alumnus Dinos Sevdalakis, Dinos will organise the Research Workshop ‘Research Workshop ‘Mortality, Morbidity, and Medicine: Historical Health and Demography across the Atlantic’ at the Academy Building of the University of Groningen.
 This workshop is supported by the Research Network ‘Life-Courses, Family, and Labour’ of the N.W.
-Posthumus Institute, COST European Cooperation in Science and Technology, and the Greatleap Network.
+Posthumus Institute and the COST Action Greatleap Network.

 Content